YanShuai-Dilato/Selenium_on_pgb/README.md

 Folder "testcase" includes the test cases

-Folder "config" includes the util tools that read data and provide data ref
+Folder "data" includes the util tools that read data and provide data ref

-Folder "data" includes all the data that the test cases need.
+Folder "assets" includes all the data that the test cases need.